 Quick Note - Staying safe in Kuala Lumpur

-Kuala Lumpur is generally a safe place for visitors, though that doesn’t mean that you should let your guard down completely.
+Malaysia is generally a safe place for visitors, though that doesn’t mean that you should let your guard down completely when visiting Kuala Lumpur.
 Solo female travellers should be wary of walking around quieter areas at night time, and extra care should be taken when using taxis and ride-sharing services.
 It’s advisable to sit in the back of a cab too.
 Dressing modestly can usually help female travellers to avoid unwanted attention.
 All travellers should avoid wearing flashy accessories, carrying lots of cash, and having expensive gadgets and electronics on show; snatch-and-grab thefts and pickpocketing can be problematic.
 Be cautious of motorbikes slowing down and snatching bags.
-Keep important documents and valuables safely locked away in your accommodation and hide your cash when in public areas.
+Keep important documents and valuables safely locked away in your accommodation and hide your money and possessions when in public areas.

 Be vigilant when using ATMs, and try to use those located inside bank buildings.
 It pays to know how to spot an ATM that has been tampered with.
 It is also wise to try to mainly deal with cash transactions rather than using your cards to pay for goods and services.
 Make sure that all windows are locked before going out and that you have an independent means of locking your room door from the inside, such as a bolt or chain.
 If you rent a car, keep doors locked while driving; car theft is a problem in KL.
 Make sure you arm yourself with solid rental insurance.